 In our first year, 2010-2011, HYC assisted 47 homeless teens with basic necessities.
 During 2011-2012, HYC provided 92 homeless teens with the basic items, as well as assistance with medical care and securing documentation and vital records so they could secure employment.
 HYC also added an advocacy position to ensure teens were aware of all the resources available to meet their needs and give them the support to stay in school.
 In 2012-2013, 128 homeless teens were served, and in addition to basic needs, students were offered counseling services and assistance with electives, tutoring, athletic programs and group activities sponsored by the high school.

 In 2013-2014, HYC assisted 147 homeless youth, as well as developed and implemented a Life Skills program and assisted seniors with planning for secondary education or vocational training.
 In 2014-2015, HYC served 201 homeless youth; of those youth, 72 seniors graduated high school.
 This year HYC changed the mentor program to help students focus on their plan for post-graduation.
 HYC recognized that it was not enough to provide basic needs; we need to ensure that students have a plan to help them succeed in the future and be self-sufficient.
 To assist with this effort, mentors help students create a plan for going to college, pursuing a vocational program or the military.
 In 2015-2016, HYC served 245 total students.
 We also implemented the Host Family program to provide housing for unaccompanied youth.
 Seventeen youth were placed with Host Families, exceeding the goal of 15 students in the first year.
 In the 2016-2017 school year, we expanded to districts and schools outside the West Valley, serving schools throughout Maricopa County.
-We added staff to accommodate this growth, and served 400 students throughout the year.
-More than 100 were graduating seniors, with many of them going to college this year.
-We also placed more than 40 students in host families.
-This year, we continue to grow and serve additional schools, and we anticipate serving more than 600 students.
+In 2017-2018, and 2018-2019, we continued to expand our services and grow our staff.
+In the most recent school year, we served 730 students, and this year we anticipate serving more than 800.
+Since our inception ten years ago, we have served more than 2,700 students, and placed more than 100 in host homes.

-HYC serves more than 100 traditional, online, and charter high schools in the following districts plus charter schools:
+HYC serves more than 100 traditional, online, and charter high schools in the following districts:

 Buckeye Union High School District